saylesss88/nix-book/src/nix/gpg-agent.md

 `keyid-format = "0xlong";`, and `with-fingerprint`.

-Always sign your public keys before you publish them to prevent man in the middle attacs and other modifications.
+Always sign your public keys before you publish them to prevent man in the middle attacks and other modifications.
+When a subkey or userid is generated it is self-signed automatically, which is why you need to enter your password.

 Don't blindly trust keys from keyservers.
 You should verify the full key fingerprint with the owner over the phone if possible.